-Christ for the Jews: Chapter 1 - The Jewishness of Jesus
+Christ for Jews: Chapter 1 - The Jewishness of Jesus

 For centuries, the person of Jesus of Nazareth has been viewed in various ways—by Christians as the Messiah and the Son of God and by many Jews as either a respected teacher or, at times, a figure of controversy.
 What often gets lost in these discussions, however, is something fundamental: Jesus was Jewish.
 His identity, upbringing, teachings, and mission were deeply rooted in the traditions and Scriptures of Judaism.
 In fact, it’s impossible to fully understand who Jesus is or what He claimed without first recognizing that His Jewish heritage shaped everything about Him.